chocolatey/choco-wiki/CentralManagement/CentralManagementDeployments.md

 1. Continue to add steps until your deployment is complete.
 1. Select **:floppy_disk: Save** to save the changes to the deployment.

-## Deployment Plan States
+## Deployment States

 ### Draft

-A deployment plan is initially created in the `Draft` state, and will remain in this state until it is moved into the `Ready` state.
+A deployment is initially created in the `Draft` state, and will remain in this state until it is moved into the `Ready` state.
 While it is in the `Draft` state, it cannot be run, and scheduled deployment start times will be ignored.

 ### Ready

-Once the deployment plan enters the `Ready` state, it's eligible to be started.
+Once the deployment enters the `Ready` state, it's eligible to be started.
 Deployments in this state can be started manually or according to a schedule.

 > :memo: **Note**
 >
-> Any further modifications to a deployment plan in this state will revert it back to the `Draft` state.
+> Any further modifications to a deployment in this state will revert it back to the `Draft` state.

 ### Active